Wave, Particle, or a Third Possibility?: The Harmonic Oscillator -- An Example of Dynamic, Operator-Free Quantization

 \subsection{The Quasi-Newtonian Oscillator}

-This section illustrates the characteristics and the behavior of a quasi-Newtonian oscillator and thereby identifies a number of important, universal aspects of clustor dynamics.
-Even though quasi-Newtonian oscillators are not expected to be found in nature, it is anticipated that they could be created artificially by capturing an unactivated free clustor in an oscillator potential, i.e., by ``turning on'' the oscillator potential at the moment the free clustor reaches the oscillator's equilibrium point.
+This section illustrates the characteristics and the behavior of a quasi-Newtonian oscillator and thereby identifies certain aspects of DEO dynamics not exhibited by free DEOs.
+Even though quasi-Newtonian oscillators are not expected to be found in nature, it is anticipated that they could be created artificially by capturing an unactivated free DEO in an oscillator potential, \emph{i.e.}, by ``turning on'' the oscillator potential at the moment the free DEO reaches the oscillator's equilibrium point.

 An oscillator is quasi-Newtonian, by definition, if its reference point parameters have the Newtonian values

 The corresponding values of $A$, $B$, $C$, and $D$ are